pigovsky/pigovsky/README.md

 ### Summary

-I started my software develpment career in 2005.
-So my overall experience in software development is 20 years.
+I started my software develpment career in 2004.
+So my overall experience in software development is 21 years.
-The last 10 years I am specialized in developing distributed software in Java(Scala) and Python:
+From 2015, the last 10 years, I am specialized in developing distributed software in Java(Scala) and Python:

-  * Java + Scala --- 9 years experience
+  * Java + Scala --- 10 years experience

-  * Python --- 6 years experience
+  * Python --- 7 years experience

 * Along with developing software myself I coordinate work and review PRs.